 Vickers said many European royals likely to attend are closer in age to William, second in line to the throne, than his father Charles — suggesting the guest list may have a more youthful feel than royal weddings of the past.

 William's office said about 1,000 guests will be the family and friends of the prince, his bride and their parents.
 Roommates who lived with William and Middleton as they studied at Scotland's St. Andrews University, young entrepreneur Guy Pelly and television reporter Tom Bradby — who conducted the only interview with the couple following their engagement — could all receive an invitation.

 Around 80 guests will come from charities which William supports, including African wildlife charity Tusk, and Centrepoint, which helps young homeless people.

-Thirty members of the armed forces, likely to William's colleagues from his Royal Air Force search-and-rescue unit, will also attend, as will representatives from the Church of England and other faiths.
+Thirty members of the armed forces, likely to William's colleagues from his Royal Air Force search-and-rescue unit, will also attend.

 Many will look to the guest list for clues on the status of Prince Harry's on-off relationship with Zimbabwe-born lawyer Chelsy Davy.
 William named his younger brother as his best man, while Middleton's sister Pippa will act as her maid of honor.

 Vickers said the royal couple faced a challenge familiar to all those planning weddings when drawing up their guest list.

 "You need to remember all the people who've worked with and helped you over the years — from the kindergarten teachers, to the person who taught you to swim ...
 I think we'll see some of those people included," he said.